-- a.
+- 1. General - a.
 The employer recognizes the right of all employees to work, to conduct business and otherwise associate free from harassment or sexual harassment. - b.
 The employer considers harassment in any form to be totally unacceptable and will not tolerate its occurrence.
 Proven harassers shall be subject to discipline and/or corrective actions.
 Such actions may include counselling, courses that develop an awareness of harassment, verbal warning, written warning, transfer, suspension or dismissal. - c.
 No employee shall be subject to reprisal, threat of reprisal or discipline as the result of filing a complaint of harassment or sexual harassment which the complainant reasonably believes to be valid. - d.
-All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality. - e.
-The complainant and/or the alleged offender, if a member(s) of the Local, may at the choice of the employee be accompanied by a representative(s) of the Local at all meetings in this procedure.
+There will be no harassment and/or discrimination against any member of the local because they are participating in the activities of the local or carrying out duties as a representative of the local. - e.
+All parties involved in a complaint agree to deal with the complaint expeditiously and to respect confidentiality. - f.
+The complainant and/or the alleged offender, if a member(s) of the Local, may at the choice of the employee be accompanied by a representative(s) of the Local at all meetings in this procedure. - 2.
+Definitions: - a.
+Harassment includes: - i. sexual harassment; or

-2. Definitions: